wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 ![Geo Map by country](../assets/img/insights/geomap-requests-by-country.png){.cInlineImage-half}

 !!!
 Note
-    This feature only available for On Premise environments.
-The feature will not be visible for Choreo environment customers.
+    Currently, this feature is only available for On Premise environments.

+Optionally the geo map data can be downloaded in a tabular format using the pdf,csv download options using the <icon> on top right corner.